 Vegetable Shortening: Can be used in baked goods, but amounts of other flavorings (vanilla, cocoa, etc.) may need to be increased

-Coconut Oil or Butter: these terms are interchangeable.
+Coconut Oil or Butter: these products are almost interchangeable.
 Coconut oil is solid at room temperature, but it melts quickly and can be used well in baking applications.

-Many natural retailers offer a soy-based cream cheese product, and that’s the best alternative we’ve found.
+Many natural retailers offer soy, cashew or coconut-based cream cheese product, and that's the best alternative we've found.
 To make your own at home:

 - 1 cup Firm Silken Tofu